leanking/hyper-risk/dashboard/README.md

 - Real-time monitoring of portfolio risk metrics
 - Interactive charts for PnL, account value, and risk metrics
 - Position-specific metrics and analysis
-- Risk warnings and alerts
+- Interactive Risk Warnings with severity indicators
+- Informative tooltips for key metrics
 - Responsive design for desktop and mobile
 - Debug tools for troubleshooting API issues
 - User settings management